t-avil/blog/content/posts/galaxy-zooing-my-first-cnn.md

 ---

-*Full code available on [GitHub Gist](https://gist.github.com/CrustularumAmator/900505afe938f2af9ae31af57ee20d52), and way too many comments explaining design decisions.
+*Full code available on [GitHub Gist](https://gist.github.com/t-avil/900505afe938f2af9ae31af57ee20d52), and way too many comments explaining design decisions.
 Because if you're going to overthink a project, you might as well document the overthinking process.*

 *But also a preview is visible here*
-{{< gist CrustularumAmator 900505afe938f2af9ae31af57ee20d52 >}}
+{{< gist t-avil 900505afe938f2af9ae31af57ee20d52 >}}